okami101/vuetify-admin/packages/docs/guide/laravel.md

 # Laravel

-This guide is a demonstration of how official [Vtec Laravel Crud](https://github.com/okami101/vtec-laravel-crud) can heavily facilitates Vtec Admin integration within laravel backend.
+This guide is a demonstration of how official [Vtec Laravel Crud](https://github.com/okami101/vtec-laravel-crud) can heavily facilitates Vtec Admin integration within laravel backend for full top to bottom development experience.
 We will also made usage of server and client code generator commands for YAML driven development showcase.
 Simply quick and done !

 :::warning REQUIREMENTS